Post-Olympics, spotlight shifts to Qatar 2022 World Cup

 The country's ruler, Emir Sheikh Tamim bin Hamad Al-Thani, has acknowledged that the pandemic had caused “a delay” to some infrastructure projects “but it was a very limited delay”.

-"Preparations... will all be complete in the coming months," he said of the tournament which officials hope will contribute around US$20 billion to Qatar's economy.
+“Preparations... will all be complete in the coming months,” he said of the tournament which officials hope will contribute around $20 billion to Qatar's economy.

 Qatar's multi-billion-dollar football infrastructure, much of it still untested, will undergo a trial when it hosts the Arab Cup from November 30 to December 18.